-The Universal Share feature supports a wide array of clients and data types.
+The universal share feature supports a wide array of clients and data types.
 NetBackup software is not required on the client where the share is mounted.
-Any operating system that uses a POSIX-compliant file system and can mount a CIFS or an NFS network share can write data to a Universal Share.
+Any operating system that uses a POSIX-compliant file system and can mount a CIFS or an NFS network share can write data to a universal share.
 As the data comes in to the appliance, it is written directly into the Media Server Deduplication Pool (MSDP).
 No additional step or process of writing the data to a standard disk partition and then moving it to the deduplication pool is necessary.

-Protection Point - cataloging and protecting Universal Share data
+Protection point - cataloging and protecting universal share data

-Any data that is initially ingested into a Universal Share resides in the MSDP located on the appliance-based media server that hosts the Universal Share.
+Any data that is initially ingested into a universal share resides in the MSDP located on the appliance-based media server that hosts the universal share.
 This data is not referenced in the NetBackup Catalog and no retention enforcement is enabled.
-Therefore, the data that resides in the Universal Share is not searchable and cannot be restored using NetBackup.
+Therefore, the data that resides in the universal share is not searchable and cannot be restored using NetBackup.
 Control of the data in the share is managed only by the host where that share is mounted.

-The Protection Point feature supports direct integration with NetBackup.
-A Protection Point is a point in time copy of the data that exists in a Universal Share.
-Creation and management of a Protection Point is accomplished through a NetBackup policy, which defines all scheduling and retention of the Protection Point.
-The Protection Point uses the Universal-Share policy, which can be configured through NetBackup web UI or through the NetBackup Administration Console.Once a Protection Point for the data in the Universal Share is created, that point in time copy of the Universal Share data can be managed like any other protected data in NetBackup.
-Protection Point data can be replicated to other NetBackup Domains or migrated to other storage types like tape or cloud, using Storage Lifecycle Policies.
-Each Protection Point copy is referenced to the name of the associated Universal Share.
+The protection point feature supports direct integration with NetBackup.
+A protection point is a point-in-time copy of the data that exists in a universal share.
+Creation and management of a protection point is accomplished through a NetBackup policy, which defines all scheduling and retention of the protection point.
+The protection point uses the Universal-Share policy, which can be configured through NetBackup web UI or through the NetBackup Administration Console.After a protection point for the data in the universal share is created, that point-in-time copy of the universal share data can be managed like any other protected data in NetBackup.
+Protection point data can be replicated to other NetBackup Domains or migrated to other storage types like tape or cloud, using storage lifecycle policies.
+Each protection point copy is referenced to the name of the associated universal share.

-Protection Point restores
+Protection point restores

-Restoring data from a Protection Point is exactly the same as restoring data from a standard client backup.
-The standard Backup Archive and Restore interface or NetBackup web UI can be used to restore data.
-The client name that is referenced for the restore is the Universal Share name that was used when creating the Universal-Share policy type.
+Restoring data from a protection point is exactly the same as restoring data from a standard client backup.
+The standard Backup, Archive, and Restore interface or the NetBackup web UI can be used to restore data.
+The client name that is used for the restore is the universal share name in the Universal-Share policy.
 Alternate client restores are fully supported.
-However, to restore to the system where the Universal Share was originally mounted, NetBackup Client software must be installed on that system.
-This is necessary since a NetBackup Client is not required to initially place data into the Universal Share.
+However, to restore to the system where the universal share was originally mounted, NetBackup client software must be installed on that system.
+This software is necessary since a NetBackup client is not required to initially place data into the universal share.

-NetBackup also supports a wide variety of APIs, including an API that can be used to provision (instant access) or create an NFS share that is based on any Protection Point point in time copy.
-This point in time copy can be mounted on the originating system where the Universal Share was previously mounted.
+NetBackup also supports a wide variety of APIs, including an API that can be used to provision (instant access) or create an NFS share that is based on any protection point point-in-time copy.
+This point-in-time copy can be mounted on the originating system where the universal share was previously mounted.
 It can be provisioned on any other system that supports the mounting of network share.
-NetBackup Client software is not required on the system where the provisioned share is mounted.
+NetBackup client software is not required on the system where the provisioned share is mounted.

-Configuring and using an MSDP build-your-own (BYO) server for Universal Shares
+Configuring and using an MSDP build-your-own (BYO) server for universal shares

-Table 14-1 describes a high-level process for setting up an MSDP build-your-own (BYO) server for Universal Shares.
+Table 15-1 describes a high-level process for setting up an MSDP build-your-own (BYO) server for Universal Shares.
 (On an appliance, the universal share feature is ready to use as soon as storage is configured.)
 See the linked topics for more detailed information.